Baw-bits/BMI-Calculator/README.md

 # bmicalculator

-A new Flutter application.
+This flutter project calculates the BMI of an Individual by inputting your weight and height.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for Card usuage in Flutter.

 A few resources to get you started if this is your first Flutter project: